vkostyanetsky/ObsidianTimesheet/README.md

 I assume you use daily notes to log the time you spend solving tasks, which are tracked in JIRA.

 > [!note]
 > You can track your tasks anywhere else; it doesn't really matter.
-I call it JIRA since this software is pretty popular and, what's more important, its functionality, which I should mention, is not too different from similar ones in other trackers.
+I say JIRA since this software is pretty popular and, what's more important, its functionality, which I should mention, is not too different from similar ones in other trackers.

 JIRA allows you to create different projects for issues; each project has its own unique prefix for issues belong to it.
 For instance, if the prefix is “FBI”, the project has issues like “FBI-1”, “FBI-2”, etc.